5.1 surround sound

 5.1 surround sound ("five-point one") is the common name for surround sound audio systems.
 5.1 is the most commonly used layout in home theatres.
-It uses five full bandwidth channels and one low-frequency effects channel (the "point one").
-Dolby Digital, Dolby Pro Logic II, DTS, SDDS, and THX are all common 5.1 systems.
+It uses five full-bandwidth channels and one low-frequency effects channel (the "point one").
+Dolby Digital, Dolby Pro Logic II, DTS, and SDDS all common 5.1 systems.
 5.1 is also the standard surround sound audio component of digital broadcast and music.

-All 5.1 systems use the same speaker channels and configuration, having a front left and right, a center channel, two surround channels (left and right) and the low-frequency effects channel designed for a subwoofer.
+All 5.1 systems use the same speaker channels and configuration, having a front left (FL) and front right (FR), a center channel (CNT), two surround channels (surround left - SL and surround right - SR) and the low-frequency effects (LFE) channel designed for a subwoofer.